nyoshimizu/benfordspy/README.md

 include that string anywhere in that row/column (exact and case-sensitive) will contribute to the analysis.
 Rows/columns can be both included and excluded.
 There is also a flag for inclusion by default, used for cases where a row/column label is not explicitly included or excluded.
+* Cell ranges: not implemented.

 Note that a row/column is included if it is not in the exclude list, and it is in the include list or the default inclusion flag is true.
 So if a row/column name is in both the inclusion and exclusion lists (presumably a mistake), it will be included or excluded based on the default inclusion flag.

-The default value for the flag for default inclusion for rows is False but for columns is True.

-To include the Sheet1 and Sheet2 worksheets and to include all rows except "Assets":
+To include the Sheet1 and Sheet2 worksheets, include all rows except "Assets," and display all the results:

 ```python
 import BenfordsPy as BP